To say Hickory Ridge residents had a vested interest in the Ardmore City Commission meeting Monday night might be construed as an understatement.

 Another corner on Travertine Drive was also considered for placement of the DHS office.
 Wisian said he had an option on the lease last year.
 The option expired and a request on his part and another interested party for an option was considered by the Ardmore Development Authority and rejected.

-Page 3 of 3 - ADA interim president and CEO Brian Carter said the placement of a government building on ADA property did not fit the mission of the authority, which is to recruit industries that provide core jobs.
+ADA interim president and CEO Brian Carter said the placement of a government building on ADA property did not fit the mission of the authority, which is to recruit industries that provide core jobs.

 Brad Wilson, acting president of the Hickory Ridge Homeowners Association, said everyone had concerns about increased traffic, and they were aware the item was on the consent agenda.